25 top things to do and eat in Malaysia

 Malaysia has no shortage of natural beauty -- it's home to one of world's oldest rainforests, extensive cave systems and immense mangrove forests.

-Naturally, this makes the island nation an ideal destination for wildlife spotting.
+Naturally, this makes the nation an ideal destination for wildlife spotting.

 Travelers can observe fauna overnight from the safety of huts inside Pahang National Park, where the oldest deciduous rainforest in the world awaits.
-Meanwhile, the Sepilok Orangutan Rehabilitation Centre in Sabah, East Malaysia offers a glimpse of these endangered great primates in their natural environment.
+Meanwhile, the Sepilok Orangutan Rehabilitation Centre in Sabah on the island of Borneo offers a glimpse of these endangered great primates in their natural environment.
 They tend to swing by the feeding platform around feeding times, at 10 a.m. and 3 p.m.

 2. Stay in a village